Swan maiden: Welsh tales

-Western Europe
+Western Continental Europe

 Flemish fairy tale collections also contain two tales with the presence of the Swan Maiden: De Koning van Zevenbergen ("The King of Sevenmountains") and Het Zwanenmeisje van den glazen Berg ("The Swan Maiden from the Glass Mountain").
 Johannes Bolte, in a book review of Pol de Mont and Alfons de Cock's publication, noted that their tale was parallel to Grimms' KHM 193, The Drummer.

 In an Iberian tale (The Seven Pigeons), a fisherman spots a black-haired girl combing her hair in the rocks.
 Upon the approach of two pigeons, she finishes her grooming activity and turns into a swan wearing a crown on her head.
 When the three birds land on a nearby ship, they regain their human forms of maidens.

 In a Belgian fairy tale, reminiscent of the legend of the Knight of the Swan, The Swan Maidens and the Silver Knight, seven swans – actually seven princesses cursed into that form – plot to help the imprisoned princess Elsje with the help of the Silver Knight.
 Princess Elsje, of her own accord, wants to help the seven swan sisters regain her human form by knitting seven coats and staying silent all the while for the enchantment to work.

-Germany
+German märchen

 A version of the plot of the Swan Maiden (Schwanenjungfrau) happens in Swabian tale The Three Swans (Von drei Schwänen): a widowed hunter, guided by an old man of the woods, secures the magical garment of the swan-maiden and marries her.
 Fifteen years pass, and his second wife finds her swan-coat and flies away.
 The hunter trails after her and reaches a castle, where his wife and her sisters live.
 The swan-maiden tells him that he must pass through arduous trials in the castle for three nights, to break the curse cast upon the women.
 The motif of staying overnight in an enchanted castle echoes the tale of The Youth who wanted to learn what Fear was (ATU 326).

 In the German tale collected by Johann Wilhelm Wolf (German: Von der schönen Schwanenjungfer; English: The tale of the beautiful swan maiden), a hunter in France sights a swan in a lake who pleads not to shoot her.
 The swan also reveals she is a princess and, to break her curse, he must suffer dangerous trials in a castle.

 In a tale collected in Wimpfen, near the river Neckar (Die drei Schwäne), a youth was resting by the edge of a lake when he sighted three snow-white swans.
 He fell asleep, and when he woke up, noticed he was transported to a great palace.
 He then was greeted by three fairy women (implied to be the swans).